 - 1. Log in to one of the GigaVUE-FM instance.
 This instance will be the Active instance after you have created the HA group. - 2.
-On the top navigation bar, click . - 3.
-From the left navigation pane, select High Availability. - 4.
+On the left navigation pane, click 🕸 and select High Availability. - 3.
 Click Create.
-The High Availability wizard appears. - 5.
-In the Group Name field, enter a unique name for the HA group, and then click Continue. - 6.
+The High Availability wizard appears. - 4.
+In the Group Name field, enter a unique name for the HA group, and then click Continue. - 5.
 In the Define Virtual IP Addresses VIP page, you can choose to configure the Virtual IP addresses to minimize service interruptions upon failovers.
-Complete the following fields:
+Complete the following fields: - a.

-- a.
 In the VIP Name field, enter a unique name. - b.
 In the Type field, select the Direct option to configure direct Virtual IP address. - c.
-In the Direction field, select one of the following options: - Northbound-The Virtual IP address will be configured on the northbound facing GigaVUE-FM. - Southbound-The Virtual IP address will be configured on the southbound facing GigaVUE-FM. - Dualbound-The Virtual IP address will be configured for both northbound and southbound directions.
-If you choose this option, you cannot configure another Virtual IP address. - d.
-From the Interface drop-down list, select the required management interface. - e.
-Enter the IP address and the subnet mask in the respective fields. - f.
-You can choose to configure another Virtual IP address or click Continue.
+In the Direction field, select one of the following options: - Northbound-The Virtual IP address will be configured on the northbound facing GigaVUE-FM. - Southbound-The Virtual IP address will be configured on the southbound facing GigaVUE-FM.

+• Dualbound-The Virtual IP address will be configured for both northbound and southbound directions.
+If you choose this option, you cannot configure another Virtual IP address.